 Another thing that you should always do is to befriend good religious influential people.
 Keep them around you and your home.
 Pray together as a family (without forcing her) and avoid the haram in your home as much as possible.
 Pray on time, pray tahajjud, cover correctly, pay zakat, don’t consume anything unlawful, and safeguard yourself from backbiting or usury.
 Take a free course on Seekers to learn your personally obligatory knowledge.
 These things will ensure that you have barakah in your home no matter what your daughter is doing.

 Never give up

 Never give up on your du`as and pray the Prayer of Need.
 Allah hears all that you ask and He will decide what to give your daughter and when.
 Be patient until then and be kind to her.
 Also, be grateful that she is not involved in much worse things, like drugs or boys.
 Please see the links below for more information.

-May Allah bless your marriage and progeny and give you success and happiness in this world and the next.
+May Allah give you the best of this world and the next.